 Total dough weight = 2709g

-We can create a spreadsheet to quickly work out these calculations similar to this bakers formula.
-If you have a reasonable knowledge of using spreadsheets such as Excel or Google Sheets it is really easy to set up.
-Here’s a simple bakers formula for a basic white bread.
+We can create a spreadsheet to quickly work out these calculations similar to this baker’s formula.
+Suppose you have a reasonable knowledge of using spreadsheets such as Excel or Google Sheets.
+In that case, it is straightforward to set up.
+Here’s a baker’s formula for my basic white bread.

-As I scalled my business I used a spreadsheet which would add up the daily orders and tell me how much dough I needed for each recipe.
-All I would need to do is tailer the flour weight on each recipe to match the required amount of dough, and my recipes would be ready to go.
+As I scaled my business, I used a similar spreadsheet that added up the daily orders and told me how much dough I needed for each recipe.
+I would need to tailor the flour weight on each recipe to match the required amount of dough, and my recipes would be ready to go.
 This technique meant I could calculate my entire night’s production in 5 minutes with minimal waste.

 We’ve covered how to change the batch size of the dough, but now we are going to go over a few questions that often get asked when increasing the size of the recipe and a few common issues bakers discover when using bigger doughs.